Restaurant Design Guide

 Allocating Primary Space

-When considering primary spaces for your restaurant floor plan, the general rule of thumb for determining the allotted area is that the dining room should comprise most of the total space.
-The remaining space should be allocated to kitchen, storage and preparation area.
-These dimensions may have to be updated and adjusted if your floor plans include a waiting or bar area.
-However, those spaces should be the approximate percentages for the area.
+When considering primary spaces for your restaurant floor plan, a general rule of thumb is that the dining room should comprise the majority of the total space.
+The remaining area should be allocated to the kitchen, storage, and preparation areas.
+These dimensions may need to be adjusted if your floor plans include waiting or bar areas; however, the approximate percentages for each space should remain consistent.

 Space Total Area